 - Kimberly Battiste, Special Olympics Georgia-Cobb (770) 528-2583

-The Therapeutic Recreation unit provides recreational & leisure educational opportunities for persons with intellectual disabilities.
-Our goals are to increase socialization skills, promote community awareness, emotional and physical well being, and for participants to learn new leisure skills through participation in structured recreation activities that are safe and fun!
+The Therapeutic Recreation unit provides recreational, leisure, & educational opportunities for persons with various disabilities.
+Our goals are to increase social skills; promote community awareness, emotional and physical well-being; and for participants to learn new skills through structured activities!

-Opportunities are available to special populations including, but not limited to, individuals with:
+Opportunities are available to individuals with, but not limited to:

 - Developmental Disabilities